jjohnson35mps/finalprojectJeffJohnson/README.md

 6. **Register a user**
     - Go to http://127.0.0.1:8000/accounts/login/ and create a new user account.
+    - Auto-login is part of the app registration.
-    - Then login through /accounts/login/.
+    - Lsogin through /accounts/login/.
     - Logout via /accounts/logout/.

 7. **Use the Email Breach Check**